LuluYangLLY/micro-frontend-learning/micro-app-react-cra/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Converting this create-react-app (CRA) project to single-spa

+### Converting and verifying

 But we want to convert it to a single-spa appliaction.
-So we follow this article [Converting a create-react-app (CRA) project to single-spa](https://www.youtube.com/watch?v=W8oaySHuj3Y&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=10&ab_channel=JoelDenning).
+So we follow this video [Converting a create-react-app (CRA) project to single-spa](https://www.youtube.com/watch?v=W8oaySHuj3Y&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=10&ab_channel=JoelDenning).

-After the converting, we can run `yarn start --https`, and then go to the single-spa playground to test it.
-[Link](https://single-spa-playground.org/playground/instant-test?name=@test/micro-app-react-cra&url=8080)
+After the converting, we can run `yarn start --https`, and then go to the this [single-spa playground](https://single-spa-playground.org/playground/instant-test?name=@test/micro-app-react-cra&url=8080) to test it.

-Fix prettier warning/error by run
+### Fix the available scripts after converting

-`yarn prettier --write './**'`
+Run `yarn format` to fix prettier warning/error

+Add some jest configuration to fix `yarn test` issue.
+Here is a [jest doc](https://jestjs.io/docs/en/webpack)

 ## Available Scripts